AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_windows.md

 ### 4. Log in to an account

-At the end of the `SignIn_Click` function, add the following to add the sign-up logic:
+At the end of the `SignIn_Click` function, add the following to add the login logic:

 ```c#
 // Call `LoginToAppServer` to retrieve the Agora token.